jiportilla/MAX-Image-Segmenter/docs/using-image-mms-policy.md

-8. Open the python demo notebook at:
+8. Open the python demo notebook, for example at:

 http://localhost:8888/notebooks/Downloads/MAX-Image-Segmenter-master/demo.ipynb